Sumit-Kumar1/auth-rest-api/README.md

 3. set envs in .env file  according to your or use existing .env
 4. run the redis-server on your local machine at `localhost:6379`
 5. run the application by command `go run cmd/main.go`
-6. you can see logs and run the curl commands in the terminal or from postman !!
+6. you can see logs and run the curl commands in the terminal or from any api testing tool !!

 ### Method 2